snowflake_put

 max_in_flight

-The maximum number of messages to have in flight at a given time.
-Increase this to improve throughput.
+The maximum number of parallel message batches to have in flight at any given time.

 Type: int